rsyncOSX/RsyncOSXdocs/content/post/AddConfigurations.md

 ![](/images/RsyncOSX/master/add/add.png)

 ### Catalog parameters
+- **Task**
+  - synchronize, which is default and keeps source and destination in sync
+  - [snapshots](/post/snapshots/), save changes and deletes ahead of a synchronize
+  - syncremote, remote is source, synchronize a remote source to a local volume

 - **Local catalog**: required field
 - **Remote catalog**: required field
   - the backup catalog might also be a local catalog on a local attached disk

+- **ID**:
+  - informal tag for the configuration

+- **Dont´t add**: `/`
+  §- by default a trailing `/` is added to both source and destination

-### Remote parameters
+### Remote server parameters
 - **Remote username**:
   - username for login to remote server
 - **Remote server**:
   - either server name or IP-address for remote server
-- **ID**:
-  - informal tag for the configuration

-### Task
-- synchronize, which is default and keeps source and destination in sync
-- [snapshots](/post/snapshots/), save changes and deletes ahead of a synchronize
-- syncremote, remote is source, synchronize a remote source to a local volume
-- **Dont´t add**: `/`
-  - by default a trailing `/` is added to both source and destination

-### Shell scripts
+### Optional pre and post task

 The shell scripts names and locations is selected by the user.